 Nagano ⇒ Kamikōchi

-During the day, you can either spend most of your time enjoying the breathtaking scenery by trekking on the well-maintained tracks or allocating some time for a relaxing morning or afternoon tea in one of the nicely decorated cafés.
+During the day, you can either spend most of your time enjoying the breathtaking scenery by trekking on the well-maintained tracks or allocate some time for a relaxing morning or afternoon tea in one of the nicely decorated cafés.

 For more information, please refer to our article on Kamikōchi (=゚ω゚)ノ.